-- 9.12 The annual insurance premium is in the order of \$16 million.
-The cost of the 45% premium rebate being provided by the Scheme is in the order of \$7.3 million (gross of tax) per annum.
-We would expect this amount to increase over time because the average sums insured are expected to increase. - 9.13 This amount of rebate is expected to be easily sustainable over the period to 31 December 2025, the date of the next triennial valuation.
+- 9.12 The annual insurance premium is in the order of \$17.5 million.
+The cost of the 45% premium rebate being provided by the Scheme is in the order of \$8 million (gross of tax) per annum.
+We expect this amount to increase over time because the average sums insured are expected to increase and the premium rate guarantee period with Zurich is due to expire in September 2025. - 9.13 This amount of rebate is expected to be easily sustainable over the period to 31 December 2025, the date of the next triennial valuation.
 However, we note that the Trustee retains the right to re-evaluate (i.e. reduce or discontinue) the level of the rebate within this period in case experience is materially worse than expected. - 9.14 We recommend that the adequacy of the Death and Disablement Reserve, and whether its amount can continue to support the premium rebate, should be reviewed at least annually by the Trustee.
-We recommend that the next review be conducted as at 31 December 2024.
+We recommend that the next review be conducted as at 31 December 2025.